The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 With both companies, your price per day is going to depend on how much food your dog needs.
 This is determined by your dog’s size, breed, age, energy levels, the recipes you chose, and other factors.
 Here’s the pricing breakdown:

+We ran a quote for a 60-lb Afghan hound receiving only the cheapest recipe, Chicken, and the total cost was $77 per week.
+The cost will increase slightly by adding the other recipes to your order.
+Even with the Chicken recipe, The Farmer’s Dog meals are still less expensive.
 Nom Nom also offers half-portions that will save you approximately 42%.
-Our $74.54 order was reduced to $43.24 per week.
-Nom Nom states that they provide cost savings for less frequent deliveries and offer a multi-pet discount.
+Our $78.62 order was reduced to $42 per week.
+Nom Nom states they provide cost savings for less frequent deliveries and offer a multi-pet discount.
 Learn more: How Much does Nom Nom Cost?

 The Farmer’s Dog states that subscriptions start as low as $2 a day and go up to $10+ a day.
 Some of the recipe options are more expensive than others.
 You can expect to pay more for the chicken and turkey recipes than the beef and pork options.